aaronsaray/aaronsaray.com/_posts/2007-07-12-helpful-strtotime-reminders.markdown

     * * *

 Lets check out the important things here:As predicted, most of the results came out accurately.
-"Now" came out as exactly today's date and time.  +1 day came out as one day (24 hours) exactly in the future.  mm/dd/yyyy and m/dd/yy formats come out as expected with a proper date but a zero time.  m/yyyy was not properly interpreted (which makes sense, how do you know if thats a month or a day...).
+"Now" came out as exactly today's date and time.  +1 day came out as one day (24 hours) exactly in the future.  mm/dd/yyyy and m/dd/yy formats come out as expected with a proper date but a zero time.  m/yyyy was not properly interpreted (which makes sense, how do you know if that's a month or a day...).
 Finally, the plain year came out as that year's version of today's date - which is kind of helpful (in case you wanted to know what day july 11th was back in 1999).

 I wasn't entirely certain of the second from last result however.
-I did a quick check, however.... date('r', 0) comes back as the same time - so thats the proper value for a zero - or unknown date.
+I did a quick check, however.... date('r', 0) comes back as the same time - so that's the proper value for a zero - or unknown date.

 Another cool note is that for versions of PHP less than 5.1, they did not support a negative timestamp on windows and some *nix distros.
 My version on windows have moved pass this limitation though: